artfix/xiaozhi-mcp-websearch/README.md

-# DuckDuckGo Search CLI
+# DuckDuckGo local Search Engine for xiaozhi cloud devices

-This repository contains a tiny, self‑contained DuckDuckGo web‑search utility written in Python.
+This repository contains a tiny, self‑contained DuckDuckGo web‑search utility written in Python that enable web search free, we all know that xiaozhi.me devices dont have search nor the cloud service.
 It fetches search results, extracts dates from titles or snippets (only for the current year), and returns up to 20 concise results in JSON form.
 The utility is designed to be used as an MCP (Machine‑Readable, Command‑Based Protocol) tool, but can also be run as a regular Python script for quick experimentation.

 ## Features

 - **Year‑aware filtering** – Only keeps snippets that mention a date in the current year.
 If no date is found, the result is tagged with the current time.
 - **Top‑N results** – Return the most recent 20 results (configurable in the source).
 - **Minimal dependencies** – Built on `aiohttp` for async HTTP requests and `BeautifulSoup` for parsing.
-- **MCP compatible** – Exposes a `websitesearch` RPC that can be consumed by other MCP clients.
+- **MCP compatible** – Exposes a `websitesearch` RPC that can be consumed by other MCP clients EXAMPLE: xiaozhi.me cloud server.

 ## Installation